History of the University of Arkansas: The Second World War and after

 Harding was succeeded by Lewis Webster Jones, with the law school dean, Robert A. Leflar, serving in an interim capacity for a brief period of time.
 Under Harding, the Fine Arts Center was established on campus, as well the creation of a medical center, attached to the School of Medicine, situated in Little Rock.
 Doctoral programs, long avoided for cost during the Futrall years, were implemented in the late 1940s and early 1950s.
 It was also during Jones' tenure that the university became the first white Southern university to allow the admission of an African-American since Reconstruction and the first ever to a post-graduate school, with the entry of Silas H. Hunt to the School of Law.
 Jones departed the university in 1951 to assume the presidency of Rutgers University.
 Hunt's enrollment at the University of Arkansas was also regarded as the first successful school integration in the United States below the Mason-Dixon Line.
 The same year, the University of Arkansas Medical School would join the University's Law School in integrating as well.
 Edith Irby Jones, who was also among the African Americans who enrolled at the University of Arkansas in 1948, would become not only the first African American to enroll at the University of Arkansas, but the first African American to enroll below at a standard school in the Southern states.
-Despite Hunt's untimely death in 1949, fellow Unverisity of Arkansas Law School student Jackie would become the first African American to graduate from the University of Arkansas in 1951.
+Despite Hunt's untimely death in 1949, fellow University of Arkansas Law School student Jackie would become the first African American to graduate from the University of Arkansas in 1951.

 Assuming the job of university president in 1952 was John T. Caldwell.
 Caldwell began his term by completing a number of projects begun by his predecessor, such as the establishment of the School of Nursing.
 Despite a cool relationship with Governor Orval Faubus, the two never interfered with the other's realm, with the governor offering no opposition to the university's work at integrating its Fayetteville and Little Rock campuses.
 Caldwell's replacement was David Wiley Mullins, of whom the present library is named for.
 Mullins formally became president in 1961 during the centennial of the Morrill Act, and oversaw the great burst of growth and expansion of the university during the twelve years of his administration.